Sreekar1702/centimeprojects/README.md

 ****Task2****

-Service name : database -
+Service name : database
 @GetMapping - /getUser/{id} - To find details by id

 @GetMapping - /getAllUsers - return json string with nested object structure.

 Use cases for task2:

-1. Created H2 database on 8088 port, DB name: userdb, username=sa,password=password.
+1. Used H2 database on 8088 port, DB name: userdb, username=sa,password=password.
-2. By using DatabaseInitializer class, when h2 database is started it will insert data into database using StartupQueries.sql file in resources folder.
+2. By using DatabaseInitializer class, when application and h2 database is started it will insert data into database using StartupQueries.sql file from resources folder.
 3. Implemented Custom exception handling when user details are not found/ exception while fetching details from database/ while processing.
-4. Implemented @LogMethodParam Before and Afterrunning api call.
+4. Implemented @LogMethodParam Before and Afterrunning a api call.
-5. Used @ApiOperation for method level description.
+5. Used @ApiOperation for java docs method level information.
 6. Implemented a datastructure to generate below json response :

 The _NestedOutput_ class is defined with id, parentId,colour and name.
 The _DFSGetNestedOutputHelper_ class takes a list of NestedOutput objects in its constructor and builds a map of parent-child relationships based on the parentId property.

-The _getHierarchy_ method recursively updates the hierarchy of NestedOutput objects using a depth-first traversal and the _updateHierarchy_ method simply calls this method for each root node in the map (i.e. nodes with a parentId of 0).
+The _getHierarchy_ method recursively updates the hierarchy of _NestedOutput_ objects using a **depth-first traversal**__ and the _updateHierarchy_ method calls this method for each record in the map (i.e. records with a parentId of 0).
 Above logic keeps updating values in _NestedOutputWithSubclasses_ which has name("name") and Sub Classes ("NestedOutputWithSubclasses"), this class is returned as response.
 Ignoring jsonProperties of null objects.